-Note: The prices below are based on corporate rates for professional development coaching, as in your organization is paying for your coaching program.
+Note: The prices below are based on corporate rates for professional development coaching.
+In other words: your company pays for the coaching program.
 Some coaches offer reduced rates if you are self-funding your coaching or you work for a non-profit.
 And don't discount the possibility your boss would pay for coaching, even if you're not in a management position yet.

 $500 - $1000

 This price range will generally include group coaching options.
-These groups might be smaller masterminds, but they'll most likely be larger groups with as many as 15 or 20 participants.
+These groups might be smaller masterminds, but they'll most likely be larger groups with as many as 15, 20 or even 30 participants.
 This can be a great option if you're willing to trade individualized attention for a lower price point.

-You'll be able to find a wide variety of options at this price point.
+You'll find a wide variety of options at this price point.
 Group programs at this price are generally more intimate, with 10 or fewer participants.
 You can also find shorter individual (one-on-one) coaching programs, such as a 6 or 8 week program.